 Copyright © 2019 by Mark Overton.

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
-I highly recommend the NKJV as it’s easy to read and my Greek-checks show it’s the most accurate popular translation.
+I highly recommend the NKJV as it’s easy to read and my measurements show it’s the most accurate.

 Why should you resist sin?
 When you are suddenly tempted, do you quickly respond, “No way, it’ll wreck my life!”?
 Probably not.
 We Christians have been taught several doctrines that give the impression that we are not under any law.
 We get the impression that sin will not bring us pain, making it difficult for us to firmly resist temptation.
 If we believe that we are under no law and that sin will not bring us pain, how can we resist it?
 Few of us will firmly resist something that brings pleasure with no pain.
 We are confused about God’s law, making us weak when tempted.

 Under the Old Covenant (the Old Testament), God gave many detailed laws to Israel, which we call “the Law of Moses.”
 Under the New Covenant (brought by Jesus Christ), God split the Law of Moses, making the moral part of it stricter, and discarding most of the remainder.
 Thus, we are still under God’s moral laws, and God will punish us for violating them, giving us a strong motivation to resist sin.